 How will I know if I can get tested?

 The university’s Sentinel Testing Program is for faculty, staff and students on campus.
-If selected, you will receive an email, including a link to complete a brief (less than 2-minute) eligibility survey, and will then receive further instructions on how to register for an appointment, via an app, to be tested.
+You will receive an email, including a link to complete a brief (less than 2-minute) eligibility survey, and will then receive further instructions on how to register for an appointment, via an app, to be tested.

 What are the steps if I am selected to participate?